There are so many epic things to do on Fraser Island, making it a bucket list destination for any adventure traveler.

 Located off the east coast of Australia, Fraser is home to stunning lakes, massive sand dunes, and spectacular scenery.

-After spending 5 days on Fraser (K’gari), I created this epic itinerary that includes the best things to do on Fraser Island, how to get there, and more!
+After spending 5 days on Fraser (K’gari), I created this epic itinerary that includes what to do on Fraser Island, insider tips, how to get there, and more!

 About Fraser Island